wyattx05/Portfolio/README.md

 ## 📒 Site Layout

-Breif discription of the site layout:
+Brief description of the site layout:
-- Hero Section: Introdcution, Name, & Quick Links
+- **Hero Section**: Introduction, name, and quick links
-- About Me: Small blurb about me and what I am currently focused on
+- **About Me**: A brief blurb about me and what I am currently focused on
-- Skills & Technologies: Current skills I have and am exploring
+- **Skills & Technologies**: Current skills I have and am exploring
-- Featured Projects & Certifications: Top projects I am showcasing & my certifications
+- **Featured Projects & Certifications**: Top projects I am showcasing and my certifications
-- Recent Events: Showcasing what I have been doing recently
+- **Recent Updates**: What I have been doing recently
-- Get In Touch: Quick links to my Email, GitHub, LinkedIn, & more
+- **Get in Touch**: Quick links to my email, GitHub, LinkedIn, and more

 ## 🎨 Color Scheme

-The current color scheme uses Navy Blue and Forest Green theme:
+The current color scheme uses a navy blue and forest green theme:
 - **Primary Navy Blue**: `#1e3a8a` (Main background gradient start)
 - **Forest Green**: `#166534` (Main background gradient end, accent color)
 - **Medium Blue**: `#2563eb` (Button backgrounds)